bdlim99/GM4HDDA_2024/README.md

 ## Homework 1
 Follow the instructions in the ``HW1-1.ipynb`` and ``HW1-2.ipynb`` file.
 After you complete and run the HW ipython files, upload them to eTL.

+## Homework 3
+Follow the instructions in the ``HW3.ipynb`` file.
+After you complete and run the HW ipython files, upload them to eTL.
+You need to set up a separate environment for HW3.
+Please follow the instructions carefully.